 Tokyo Institute of Technology, Japan

 Tsuyoshi Isshiki has received B.E. and M.E. degrees from Tokyo Institute of Technology in 1990 and 1992, respectively, and received PhD in Computer Engineering from University of California at Santa Cruz in 1996.
-He is currently a professor at Tokyo Institute of Technology, Global Scientific Information and Computing Center.
-His research interests include multimedia SoC designs, Multiprocessor SoC design methodology and its design tools.
+He is currently a professor at Tokyo Institute of Technology, Dept. Information and Communications Engineering.
+His research interests include multimedia SoC designs and RISC-V SoC design methodologies and tools.

 If you wish to modify any information or update your photo, please contact the Web Chair at the following address: